 Learn more about Riverbanks Park Commission.

-Chris Goodall is the Vice Chairman of Aflac Group Insurance.
-He previously served as Chairman and Chief Executive Officer of Continental American Insurance Company (CAIC), which was acquired by Aflac in 2009.
+Previously he served as chairman and chief executive officer of Continental American Insurance Company (CAIC), which was acquired by Aflac in 2009.
 Prior to CAIC, Goodall was a partner in a Columbia law firm.

-He previously served on the ETV Commission and as director of Providence Hospital, BB&T Columbia Board, Hammond School Board, SC Association of Life Insurance Companies, CAIC, USC School of Medicine Partnership Board and the South Carolina Business Leaders Group.
+Goodall previously served on the ETV Commission, and as director of Providence Hospital, BB&T Columbia board, Hammond School, SC Association of Life Insurance Companies, CAIC, the USC School of Medicine Partnership Board, and the SC Business Leaders Group.

 When not in Columbia, Goodall and his wife Linell spend their time in the mountains of North Carolina.